-Under an accountable plan, reimbursements of business expenses are not reported as taxable income on the employee's Form W-2 or Form 1040, and there are no deductions for the employee to claim.
-In effect, the employee is reporting to the church rather than to the IRS.
-Such a plan - which translates into significant tax savings for the employee - is the best way for a church and an employee to handle reimbursements of business expenses.
+Under an accountable business expense reimbursement plan, reimbursements of business expenses are not reported as taxable compensation on the employee's Form W-2 or Form 1040.
+The Tax Cuts and Jobs Act of 2017 eliminated the ability for employees to deduct unreimbursed business expenses for federal income tax purposes.
+Therefore, an accountable business expense reimbursement plan is the best way for a church and an employee to handle reimbursements of business expenses.

-An accountable business expense reimbursement arrangement should be established by the vestry in an appropriate resolution.
+An accountable business expense reimbursement plan should be established by the vestry in an appropriate resolution.